 Our Take on the Third Quarter

-U.S. stocks continued their march higher in the third quarter.
-The broad-based Morningstar US Market Index was up 4.3% in the period.
-That index is now up 8.1% so far this year and up an annualized 16% over the past five years.
+Geopolitical wobbles introduced some volatility but couldn't derail the equity rally in the third quarter.
+The broad-based Morningstar US Market Index rose less than 1% over the last 13 weeks.
+The index is now up 8% so far in 2014 and has returned an annualized 16% over the last five years.

 Jeremy Glaser does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.